Lobbyists are paid to influence government decisions. There are some 4000 people working professionally in the UK's £2billion influence industry.

 Registers have existed in other countries for decades, but despite having the third biggest lobbying industry in the world (after Washington and Brussels), lobbyists are still able to operate in secret in the UK.

 This could be about to change.
 The coalition government has agreed in principle to open up lobbying with a register.
-But their current proposals, published in January 2012, have been heavily influenced by lobbyists, and are a sham.
+But their current proposals are a sham.

-We now have a rare opportunity to expose the influence industry, and help change the back-room deal nature of politics.
-Find out how.
+The government has committed to introducing a statutory register of lobbyists.
+This give us a rare opportunity to expose the influence industry, and help change the back-room deal nature of politics.